Shadbelly: Terminology

 The shadbelly coat is part of a formal wear category known as the tailcoat.
 The male version of the shadbelly is sometimes called a "weaselbelly".

 The compound word "shadbelly" was also once spelled "shad belly" (most likely in reference to the fish), and the coat is also sometimes referred to as a "swallowtail".
 Essentially, the space between the original two-word spellings has been removed, but not their meanings.

 Today, "swallowtail" and "shadbelly" are used interchangeably for fox hunting in the United States, but "shadbelly" is the primary term used in various horse show disciplines.

 History

-The design is historically linked to the United Kingdom, where the famous dandy and trendsetter Beau Brummel popularized the style for daywear during the Regency period.
+The design is historically linked to the United Kingdom, where the famous dandy and trendsetter Beau Brummell popularized the style for daywear during the Regency period.
 By the 1860s the formal tailcoat was used almost exclusively for formal evening wear.
-European royalty wore the coat for formal occasions and portraits as well as for riding horseback.
-The Amish and Quakers wore the shadbelly to church functions.
+The Amish and Quakers wore the shadbelly to church functions, and European royalty wore the coat for formal occasions and portraits as well as for riding horseback.
+The ease of mounting a horse while wearing the coat allowed the design to spread.

 The earliest recorded use of a shadbelly-type coat is in early Christianity, when Chaldean Christian priests wore coats representing the body of a fish.